isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-conditions/c-abt-cond.md

 ---
 description: Transformations and dimensions use conditions to determine when certain instructions or actions apply to log fields.
-seo-description: Transformations and dimensions use conditions to determine when certain instructions or actions apply to log fields.
-seo-title: About Conditions
 solution: Analytics
 title: About Conditions
 topic: Data workbench